 If you have an old PC lying around or if you didn’t really need to upgrade your system – you can still try some of the best Linux distros available.

-We’ve already talked about some of the best lightweight Linux distributions in details and top Linux distributions to support 32-bit computers.
+We’ve already talked about some of the best lightweight Linux distributions in detail and top Linux distributions to support 32-bit computers.
 Here, we shall only mention what really stands out from that list (and some new additions).

 It’s worth checking it out if you want a snappy experience on your good old PC.
 Over the years, the user experience has improved along with the addition of several new useful features.

 Solus offers the best of both worlds with its Budgie desktop edition.
 It is an impressive lightweight desktop OS.
 You can opt for desktop environments like GNOME or MATE as well.